+Interpret these terms, used throughout this additional special provision, as follows:

 - a.
-Interpret these terms, used throughout this additional special provision, as follows: - i.
-Bid Percentage: The DBE percentage indicated in the bidding proposal at the time of bid. - ii.
-DBE: A disadvantaged business enterprise (DBE) certified as a DBE by the department and included on the department's list of certified DBE's who are determined to be ready, willing and able. - iii.
-DBE goal: The amount of DBE participation expected in the contract as shown on the cover of the Highway Work Proposal. - iv.
-Discretionary Goal: A contractor assigned DBE goal, typically abbreviated as "Disc" on the cover of the Highway Work Proposal, which is enforced as committed. - v.
-Manufacturer: A firm that operates or maintains a factory or establishment that produces, on the premises, the materials, supplies, articles, or equipment required under the contract. - vi.
-Supplier: A firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles or equipment required under the contract are bought, kept in stock, and regularly sold or leased to the public. - vii.
+Bid Percentage: The DBE percentage indicated in the bidding proposal at the time of bid. - b.
+DBE: A small business certified as disadvantaged business enterprise (DBE) under the federal DBE program and included on the Wisconsin UCP DBE Directory deemed ready, willing and able. - c.
+DBE goal: The amount of DBE participation expected in the contract as shown on the cover of the Highway Work Proposal. - d.
+Manufacturer: A firm that operates or maintains a factory or establishment that produces, on the premises, the materials, supplies, articles, or equipment required under the contract. - e.
+Supplier: A firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles or equipment required under the contract are bought, kept in stock, and regularly sold or leased to the public. - f.
 Voluntary Achievement: The amount of DBE participation achieved and reported in the contract in excess of the assigned goal.